Veridise/veridise-docs/saas/guide/projects/project_viewer/task_summary.md

 #### Task Artifacts

 Depending on the tool, task steps may produce artifacts that can be downloaded and inspected afterward.
-These artifacts represent additional outputs generated during execution and may be useful for debugging or support purposes.
+These artifacts represent additional outputs generated during execution and may be useful for support purposes.

 ![image](../../../screenshots/project_viewer_task_summary_task_artifacts.png)